Are You There God? It's Me Margaret.

 Is it any good?

-ARE YOU THERE GOD, IT'S ME MARGARET was first published in 1970, but tweens will find that it still it pretty much rings true today (especially since this updated version has the girls using pads instead of sanitary belts to deal with their first periods).
+Although this was first published in 1970, tweens will find that it still it pretty much rings true today.
+(It helps that this updated version has the girls using pads instead of sanitary belts to deal with their first periods).
 Margaret is such a relatable character -- she worries about being normal, sometimes says the wrong thing, and even hides her true feelings to be accepted by her friends.
 Readers will appreciate her honest narration -- which will make them feel a whole lot better about that their own anxieties about growing up.

 Families can talk about...